standardnotes/app/packages/docs/docs/self-hosting/docker.md

     443/tcp (v6)               ALLOW IN    Anywhere (v6)
     ```

-1. Configure a domain name (or subdomain) to point to your server's IP address.
+9. Configure a domain name (or subdomain) to point to your server's IP address.
 Consult your domain registration provider for how to configure your domain name.

 ## Install Standard Notes

-The following steps will install a self-hosted version of Standard Notes using Docker.

-1. Clone the SN repo:
+1. Clone the `standalone` repo:

     ```shell
     cd ~